Windhoek: South African administration after World War I

-The German colonial era came to an end after the end of World War I but South West Africa, and with it Windhoek, had already fallen in 1915.
-Until the end of the war, the city was administered by a South African military government, and no further development occurred.
+The German colonial era ceased after the end of World War I; but South West Africa, and with it Windhoek, had already fallen in 1915.
+Until the end of the war, the city was administered by a South African military government, and there was no further development.
 In 1920, after the Treaty of Versailles, the territory was placed under a League of Nations Class C mandate and again administered by South Africa.

 After World War II, more capital became available to improve the area's economy.
 After 1955, large public projects were undertaken, such as the building of new schools and hospitals, tarring of the city's roads (a project begun in 1928 with Kaiser Street), and the building of dams and pipelines to stabilise the water supply.
-The city introduced the world's first potable re-use plant in 1958, treating recycled sewage and sending it directly into the town's water supply.
+The city introduced the world's first potable reuse facility in 1958, treating recycled sewage and sending the reclaimed water directly into the town's water supply.
 On 1 October 1966, the then Administrator of South West Africa granted Windhoek the coat of arms, which was registered on 2 October 1970 with the South African Bureau of Heraldry.
 Initially a stylized aloe was the principal emblem, but this was amended to a natural aloe (Aloe littoralis) on 15 September 1972.
-The Coat of Arms is described as "A Windhoek aloe with a raceme of three flowers on an island.
+The coat of arms is blazoned (described) as "A Windhoek aloe with a raceme of three flowers on an island.
 Crest: A mural crown Or.
 Motto: SUUM CUIQUE (To each their own)".

 Windhoek formally received its town privileges on 18 October 1965 on the occasion of the 75th anniversary of the second foundation of the town by von François.

-In 1971, the Namibian general contract workers started from Windhoek with the goal of abolishing the contract labour system, opposing apartheid, and promoting Namibia's independence.
+In 1971, the Namibian general contract workers strike started from Windhoek with the goal of abolishing the contract labour system, opposing apartheid, and promoting Namibia's independence.